fedora-copr/copr/doc/screenshots_tutorial.rst

 .. image:: _static/5-new-build-upload.png

-There is also possibility to upload src.rpm file directly from your computer, building package from your git repository with source code and spec file and many other ways to submit the build.
+There is also possibility to upload src.rpm file directly from your computer, building package from your git repository with source code and spec file and
+:ref:`many other ways to submit the build <build_source_types>`.
 You can choose a way that you like the most.

 ----